sleekmason/Lilidog-Trixie/README.md

 ### Available Versions:

-There are currently 3 general builds: Lilidog, Beardog, and Waydog.
+There are currently 3 builds available: Lilidog, Beardog, and Waydog.

 - Lilidog - Comes with most everything necessary to get started.
 This includes Firefox, LibreOffice, Geany, Thunar, xfce4-terminal, Pragha, Gpicview, Fastfetch, Jgmenu, and inxi among others.

-- Beardog - (Approx. 920 packages), is the 'bare' version of Lilidog.
-Beardog starts without a display manager on login, though one is provided in the welcome script.
+- Beardog - The 'bare' version of Lilidog.
+Beardog starts without a display manager on login, though two different Lightdm versions can be installed from the initial welcome script.

-- Waydog - A version based on using Wayland instead of X11.
-This version has Labwc and Sway for window managers, with Waybar for the panel, and Waypaper to provide a wallpaper setter.
+- Waydog - A version based on Wayland instead of X11.
+This version has Labwc and Sway compositors installed, with Waybar for the panel and Waypaper to provide wallpapers.
+Fully customized Niri and Wayfire WMs are available from the Waydog installers.

 ### NOTE - The DOWNLOAD button defaults to the full Openbox version.
 ## Click on FILES, and then RELEASES to access the other builds.